yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 Now asynchronous presentation is safe to use, improves frametimes, reduces input latency, and does your laundry!
 That’s a solid win for everyone.

 Enough about presentation, let’s talk about clip distance instead now.
-I can hear you asking in the back, "what the living Koopa Castle is a clip distance?".
+I can hear you asking in the back, "what the living Koopa Castle is a clip distance?"

 Most GPUs allow shaders to set up custom clipping planes for vertex data, which allows the GPU to cut geometry invisible to the viewport with no extra triangles generated or rendering cost.
-The members of gl_ClipDistance, a global variable and float array declared in the shader, represent the distance to the clipping plane on each vertex.
+The members of `gl_ClipDistance`, a global variable and float array declared in the shader, represent the distance to the clipping plane on each vertex.

-Many games use these values, including `Red Dead Redemption`, `Fire Emblem Warriors: Three Hopes`, `DEAD OR ALIVE Xtreme 3 Scarlet`, `Hyrule Warriors: Definitive Edition` and `Portal`.
+Many games use these values, including `Red Dead Redemption`, `Fire Emblem Warriors: Three Hopes`, `DEAD OR ALIVE Xtreme 3 Scarlet`, `Hyrule Warriors: Definitive Edition`, and `Portal`.
 Weird group, isn’t it?
-A cowboy, a skimpy Japanese fighter, two mediaeval warriors and a Companion Cube enter a bar…
+A cowboy, a skimpy Japanese fighter, two medieval warriors, and a Companion Cube walk into a bar…

 On most desktop drivers, the default values for all global variables will be zero implicitly.
 However, SPIR-V says that these values are actually undefined.
-This assumption broke rendering in `Portal` on the radv Mesa driver―for clip distances specifically.
+This assumption broke rendering in `Portal` on the radv Mesa driver ― for clip distances specifically.

 byte[]'s {{< gh-hovercard "12403" "first fix" >}} attempted to only declare an array of clip distances as large as actually needed, which would prevent any undefined values from persisting in the array.
 While some shaders (like those used in `Portal`) write directly to the clip distance array values, others (like in `Red Dead Redemption`) use a loop variable to access the array.